DennisSchulmeister/SynthExperiments/README.md

    ![](Images/Cabbage%20Play%20Button.png?raw=true)

    While running the button turns into a "stop" button.
-The other buttons next to the file name allow to open the UI window and the UI editor.
+The other buttons next to the file name allow to open the UI window and the UI editor (don't use the last one, it tends to destroy the source code).

    ![](Images/Cabbage%20Stop%20Button.png?raw=true)